lzwjava/blog-source/pages/resume-en.md

 * Native in Chinese, proficient in English (IELTS 6).
 * Read over 320 books spanning textbooks, personal development, business, technology and history.
 * Developed 10 open-source GitHub projects as a main developer, each with over 500 commits available at https://github.com/lzwjava.
+* Self-taught researcher with three academic-style papers on reversing myopia and natural vision restoration, inspired by the works of Yin Wang and Todd Becker, backed by three years of experimentation.
 * Detailed software portfolio available at https://lzwjava.github.io/pages/portfolio.

 ## Work Experience